himanshu9930/streamlining-supply-chain/README.md

-# Supply Chain Optimization Project
+# Streamlining Supply Chain Dynamics — Empowering Agriculture, Empowering Efficiency

 ## Project and Problem Statement Description
 This project addresses significant inefficiencies in the distribution and fulfillment operations of a major North American seed manufacturer.
 The main challenges included: